frmana04/node_todo/README.md

 App to manage task to do using commands prompt and external JSON file to save data using NodeJS

+Commands:
+  app create  Create an element to do app update  Update the completed state of a task app delete  Delete an element to do

+Options:
+  --version  Show version number                                       [boolean] --help     Show help

 ## Create a task
 ```
 node app create -d "Name of a new task"